wp-plugins/cart66-lite/readme.txt

 == Changelog ==

+= 1.1.3 =
+* New: Added checks to prevent double charging a customer if they double click, or rapidly click, the complete order button during checkout
+* New: Added feature to optionally send http headers to prevent pages from being cached by web browsers.
+This feature is found in the error logging and debugging box of the Cart66 Settings panel
+* New: Added feature to override the price with your own text description of the price when defining products.
+* New: Added Malaysian Ringgit to lis of available PayPal Currency options
+* New: Added Pakistan to the country list
+* Updated: Improved security for Amazon S3 account credentials
+* Updated: Improved session management to handle situations when the server name and host name are different.
+* Updated: Changed name of constant CURRENCY_SYMBOL to CART66_CURRENCY_SYMBOL to help prevent conflicts
+* Updated: Optimized HTML and CSS to make it easier for theme developers to modify the Cart66 presentation elements
+* Fixed problem where blank zip codes (such as for international order) could have sales tax charged under certain circumstances

 = 1.1.2 =
 * New: Added hooks for easier expansion of Cart66.
 The hooks are cart66_after_add_to_cart, cart66_after_update_cart, cart66_after_remove_item, and cart66_after_order_saved
 * Fixed: Revised the syntax of certain callback function to comply with version of PHP prior to version 5.2.3.
 This resolves the "empty cart" issues some people were experiencing.